chakrabar/chakrabar.github.io/_posts/articles/2018-02-19-task-cancellation.md

 share: true
 ---

-Here we'll look at a very basic exmaple of a cancellable `Task`.
+Here we'll look at a very basic example of a cancellable `Task`.
 This is an addition to the post [Synchronous to asynchronous in .NET](/notes/sync-to-async-in-dotnet/).
 This is a complete runnable code demo of a simple `Console` application that runs a slow process asynchronously.
 User has an option to _"Press C"_ to cancel the operation.

 We'll first have the actual synchronous method `CancellableWork()` that is invoked asynchronously.
 It accepts a `CancellationToken` and periodically checks if cancellation is requested on the token.
 If requested, it aborts the operation and throws a `TaskCanceledException`.

 The method `CancellableTask()` starts the operation asynchronously and passes a cancellation token.
-It then retuns the resulting `Task` to the calling method.
+It then retunes the resulting `Task` to the calling method.
 So, the calling method can pass a `CancellationToken` while invoking this method and request a cancellation later.

 **Note:** Just passing a `CancellationToken` and requesting a `Cancel()` doesn't do much by itself.
 It's up to the actual working logic to check and respond to `IsCancellationRequested`.
 Also, the code decides whether to throw a `TaskCanceledException` by convention, or not.
 {: .notice--warning}